-True sustainability requires that something has an overall neutral or positive effect on itself and its world.
-Processing around 200,000 tonnes of metal every year makes it impossible for Luvata to claim, for example, being carbon-neutral at the level of its manufacturing processes.
+True sustainability requires that something has an overall neutral or positive effect on itself, the world and future generations.
+Processing around 200,000 tonnes of metal every year makes it nearly impossible for Luvata to claim, for example, that today it is carbon-neutral.
+But we are working on it.

-However, our products and technology play an essential part in driving greater efficiency in energy usage in industry.
+Electrical power and HVAC make up the vast majority of global power consumption.
+Our products and technology play an essential part in driving greater efficiency in energy usage.
 We are driving down the power consumption in climate control and refrigeration and developing alternatives to systems that use harmful refrigerants.
-Electrical power and HVAC make up the vast majority of global power consumption, and Luvata is present throughout them.

-An operation of Luvata’s scale gives us a lot of opportunities to work with the equation.
-As well as working with customers to produce end products that contribute to a more responsible future for everyone.
-There are also ways that Luvata is can work towards a sustainable way of working.
+An operation of Luvata’s scale gives us a lot of opportunities to work with customers to produce end products that contribute to a more responsible future for everyone.

 - Minimising the use of packaging and chemicals.